MartinBriza/QAuth/README.md

 Only proofs of concept, not intended for any real usage

-minimaldm - DM that just logs a user into some desktop session... both values are hard-coded into the file and they vary a lot
+minimaldm - DM that just logs a user into some desktop session... both values are hard-coded into the source

-checkpass - PAM conversation in the terminal - yes, your password will be visible
+checkpass - PAM conversation in the terminal

+qmlapp - PAM conversation in an ugly QML application